Old-Growth Forest Network: Organizational strategy

 For the network to be within reach of all Americans, the organization intends to identify one forest that will be left forever wild within each county where forests naturally grow.
 Of the 3,140 counties in the US, it is estimated that about 75%, or 2,370 will support forests.
 Many of these counties already contain public forests so only a single one would need to be chosen and officially recognized as part of the network.
-In many counties it will be already protected Federal land which becomes recognized in the network, such as National Forest or Fish and Wildlife land.
+In many counties it will be already protected Federal land which becomes recognized in the network, such as a National Forest or Fish and Wildlife land.
 In other places, it may be a State Forest that is recognized.
 In some counties that have no State or Federal lands, the county or city itself may have some property that could become part of the network.
 The next level of landowners to be considered for voluntarily joining the network are likely to be nonprofit organizations such as land trusts or The Nature Conservancy.
 In the less common situations where there are no public lands and no nonprofit organization lands which can be included in the network, a county may appeal to a private donor or apply for federal grant funds, perhaps with the assistance of an organization such as The Conservation Fund.

 The Old-Growth Forest Network's strategy is to identify candidate forests, ensure that they are publicly accessible and protected forever from logging, and recognize them as part of the network.
 Once dedicated, the forests are listed and publicized on the network's website.
-The organization believes that building the Network in this way will take very little financial investment, and that the preservation of over two thousand undisturbed, accessible forests will have a positive effect on both the humans and the wildlife in our nation.
+The organization believes that building the Network in this way will take very little financial investment, and that the preservation of over two thousand undisturbed, accessible forests will have a positive effect on both the humans and the wildlife in the U.S.